TenebrisNoctua/ClassPP/docs/tutorials/basics/accessSpecifiers.md

 ## Public Access Specifier

-The public access specifier allows the members to be accessed from anywhere.
+The public access specifier allows the member to be accessed from anywhere.
 Whether it be from a function inside the class or from the main thread, the member is accessible and can be modified.

 ```luau
 local class = ClassPP.class